I have never heard of you*

-At this point in a 22 year care, half has been in Quality assurance and Test management(RIP), the latter half focused on Test engineering and DevOps.
+At this point in a 23 year career, half has been in Quality assurance and Test management(RIP), the latter half focused on Test engineering and DevOps.

 Although the skills most frequently utilized are my technical skills, I also bring a Quality assurance mindset to every project.
 I also bring empathy, something that used to work against me, but now I learnt to apply it in a contructive way in context of work.

 In the late 1990's I latched onto opensource for the first time, PHPNuke was my first toy and at that time sourceforge was the major centre of opensource code.
 From that point forward, discovered Fitnesse and Selenium.